-Tradeshow Promotional Products – Tips to Enhance Sales Results
+Tradeshow Promotional Products - Tips to Enhance Sales

 When used effectively, tradeshow promotional products serve as valuable marketing tools to increase booth traffic and maximize results.
-Following are tips on how to use trade show giveaways to enhance impact, lead generation, and sales when you exhibit at shows.
+Following are tips on how to use promotional giveaways to enhance impact, lead generation, and sales when you exhibit at shows.

-Choose promotional items that will be valued by booth visitors – and something they want to keep long after the show is over.
-As you evaluate your options, determine whether the imprinted products you are considering are something you would want to have yourself.
-If so, they will likely be something trade show attendees will also find appealing.
+Choose trade show giveaways that will be valued by booth visitors – and something they want to keep long after the show is over.
+As you evaluate your options, determine whether the promotional products you are considering are something you would want to have yourself.
+If so, they will likely be something trade show attendees will find appealing.

-Preferably, the promotional products you select should have a connection to your business.
+Preferably, the giveaways you select should have a connection to your business.
 For example, if you are selling computer-related products, an imprinted USB flash drive may be a logical choice.

 Or, if you are in the beauty supply business, consider giving away an emery board imprinted with your logo and contact information.
 Builders can hand out imprinted screwdrivers or tape measures.
 And, personalized pens that are quality made are appropriate for most every business.